polito-WA1-2025-exam/labs-supermassive_black_hole-js/README.md

 - s344108 OTHMANI AMIR
 - s338701 QURESHI SADAF

-# Exercise "NAME OF EXERCISE"
+# Exercise "Rescuing Surplus Food"

 # Lab Journal

-(you may update this file to keep track of the progress of your group work, throughout the weeks)
+## Lab 1

+There's still work in progress.
+Anyway, we're defining the objects required for the application, each containing all the attributes and methods needed.